Aurore54F/aurore54f.github.io/_pages/about.md

 [Techspot](https://www.techspot.com/news/103522-researchers-280-million-people-installed-malware-infected-chrome.html),
 and [dozens more](https://aurore54f.github.io/papers/hsu2024cws.media).
 - _Jun 2024_: Excited to be [USENIX Security 2025 Artifact Evaluation Committee Co-Chair](https://www.usenix.org/conference/usenixsecurity25\#organizers) with Phani Vadrevu.
 We are looking forward to your artifact submissions!
+- _May 2024_: Our paper ["Peeking through the window: Fingerprinting Browser Extensions through Page-Visible Execution Traces and Interactions"](https://swag.cispa.saarland/papers/agarwal2024window.pdf) was accepted at ACM CCS 2024!
 - _May 2024_: Happy to join as an Associate Editor of the ACM Transactions on Security and Privacy (TOPS).
 Consider accepting my review request!
 - _Dec 2023_: Our paper ["What is in the Chrome Web Store?"](https://publications.cispa.saarland/4057/1/2024_hsu_cws.pdf) was accepted at AsiaCCS 2024!
 - _Dec 2023_: Thrilled and grateful to have received a [Top Reviewer Award](https://www.acsac.org/2023/files/web/acsac23-programchairs-opening.pdf) for the second time in one week!
 This time at ACSAC 2023.